vertica/vertica-prometheus-exporter/documentation/tipsandtechniques.md

 **Docker build**

-To be added.
 Note same as above, but possible to use -v to bind dirs. external to container Make a local filesystem metrics directory (make sure to set perms to RWX for user who will run the docker container)
 ```
 mkdir metrics